Web ScrapingAi TokensData Extraction

 For a complete guide to reducing AI token usage across every step of your data workflow, see AI token saving for data extraction.

 Fetchr extracts structured data from LinkedIn and websites you can access in your browser - without sending raw pages to AI.
-Currently in beta.
-Join the list above to request access.
+Sign up to DataFixr above to access the extension.

 Frequently asked questions